MuthoniKinyua/alx-pre_course/README.md

-Started to code today,so cool
+Started to code today,so cool updated